Ometria/ometria.ios_sdk/README.md

 }
 ```

-Finally Ometria needs to know when users receive and interact with push notifications.
+Finally the Ometria SDK needs to know when users receive and interact with push notifications.
 The information for those events can be provided in the following methods:

 ```swift
 func userNotificationCenter(_ center: UNUserNotificationCenter, didReceive response: UNNotificationResponse, withCompletionHandler completionHandler: @escaping () -> Void) {